jonaskello/tslint-immutable/README.md

 ```

 ### import-containment

+> **NOTE: This rule has been moved to the [tslint-divid](https://www.npmjs.com/package/tslint-divid) package and will be removed from this package in the next major release.**

 ECMAScript modules does not have a concept of a library that can span multiple files and share internal members.
 If you have a set of files that forms an library, and they need to be able to call each other internally without exposing members to other files outside the library set, this rule can be useful.